Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: NURS 581

 Examines social and cultural issues of human genome sequencing and control of genetic expression.
 Attitudes and behaviors toward health, illness, and disability are studied using historical, contemporary, and cross-cultural case study material.
 Offered: jointly with ANTH 574/PHG 521; Sp.

 NURS 583 Emotions and Mental Health: From Adversity to Adaptation (3-4)

 Provides an understanding of nature and function of emotions as well as relationship of emotion to mental health/illness.
 Emphasizes adversity arising from individual and community sources and its impact on emotional health.
 Addresses implications for interpersonal and social policy interventions.

 NURS 584 Critical and Interdisciplinary Approach to Health Policy (3)

 Advanced seminar to critically analyze various public health policies from a social justice framework.

-NURS 588 Philosophical Basis of Nursing Inquiry (3)
+NURS 588 Philosophical Inquiry and Nursing Science (4)